Eunsong/SpinDynamicsSimulator/README.md

     nstenergy               = 0    #save total energy every nstenergy steps(only for nonlinear simulations)

 Finally, since we start from a ground state configuration, in order to generate fluctuations, we must perturb a site.
 Set *perturb_site = true* will enable initlal perturbation.
-Location of the perturbation can be specified in perturbing_site_index, but generally you will never have to change this index.
+Location of the perturbation can be specified in *perturbing_site_index*, but generally you will never have to change this index.
 Amount of perturbation can be specified in *perturbation_size*.
 For linear simulations, this value simply determines initial spin deviation size.
 For nonlinear simulations, this value is a rotation degree(in angles) of a specified site from the initial configuration.

     perturb_site            = true #true to perturb a site at start perturbing_site_index   = 0    #index of a site to be perturbed